Johnson & Johnson MedTech

 PCA Analysis: Finding the Root Cause

 PCA (Perception, Cognitive, Action) analysis is a method for determining why a use error occurs.
-I assisted in going through every step in the task workflow to classify potential errors:
+I worked through every step in the task workflow to classify potential errors:

 - Perception: Did the user fail to notice something? (e.g., didn't see a visual indicator)